taeeekim/bmeg310/assignment 1/assignment 1.md

 **Q3.4.** Compare the results of the clustering and classification methods.
 Which one gives you better result?
 <br />

 **Q3.5.** Install the library "ROCR" and load it.
-Then, run the following lines using your trained linear regression model:
+Then, run the following lines using your trained logistic regression model:
 ```
 pred.prob <- predict(your.model, ovarian.dataset, type="response")
 predict <- prediction(pred.prob, ovarian.dataset$diagnosis, label.ordering=c("B","M"))